Getting the Help You Need Virtually

 Long-Term or Short-Term

-You can hire a VA for long-term management projects, such as social media management, or short-term projects, such as planning an upcoming event or building a website.
+You can hire a VA for long-term management projects, such as ongoing social media management, or short-term projects, such as planning an upcoming event or building a website.

 Short-term projects usually focus on a specific function or task; however, they can also be on-going, such as performing maintenance, which requires regular updating.
 For example, bookkeeping is typically a short-term project because it only needs to be maintained once every quarter.
-Most short-term projects will be considered a per-project agreement between you and the assistant.

 No matter what type of extra help you need, you can find a virtual assistant who will see your vision and help you to reach your goal.
 You can easily find a virtual assistant who will do what is in your company's best interest.